aansikkaw/Electrical-fault-prediction/README.md

 ## 📌 Executive Summary
 This repository contains the research and codebase for an applied machine learning project intersecting **Data Science** and **Power Systems Engineering**.

 The objective was to evaluate various machine learning architectures for the automated detection and classification of faults in electrical transmission lines using raw current and voltage data.
-The findings of this project were formally presented at the **National Symposium on Engineering Systems (NSES) in May 2024**.
+The findings of this project were formally presented at the **National Student Energy Summit (NSES) in May 2024**.

 ---